dejanbatanjac/dejanbatanjac.github.io/_posts/2020-08-27-NLP-progress.md

 [GloVe paper](https://nlp.stanford.edu/pubs/glove.pdf){:rel="nofollow"} was another direction in NLP.

-It uses the context window and matrix factorization tricks like we would use used for **big** co-occurrence matrices.
+It uses the context window and matrix factorization tricks like we would use for **big** co-occurrence matrices.

-The difference is; instead of measuring word frequencies directly we take the `log` co-occurrence counts which improves the impact of _not so frequent words_.
+The difference is; instead of measuring word frequencies directly we take the `log` co-occurrence counts which improves the treatment of _not so frequent words_.

 The paper also solved the problem when the co-occurrence count shouts over the maximal allowed number defined by the data format--in this case the number stays constant.